Accelerating High-Order Finite Element Simulations at Extreme Scale with FP64 Tensor Cores

 \subsection{The CUDA core kernels}

-A sequence of matrix-matrix multiplications are performed as part of the CUDA kernels that implement the actions of finite element discretized PDE operators on a vector (\ref{eq:tensor-notation}).
-In the CUDA core kernels, for each matrix-matrix multiplication, each thread in the thread block calculates one element of output matrix $C$.
+A sequence of matrix-matrix multiplications is performed as part of the CUDA kernels that implement the actions of finite element discretized PDE operators on a vector (\ref{eq:tensor-notation}).
+The kernels used in the Gordon Bell Prize-winning work~\cite{henneking2025bell} use the CUDA cores to perform these matrix-matrix multiplications.
+In these CUDA core kernels, for each matrix-matrix multiplication, each thread in the thread block calculates one element of output matrix $C$.
 For each thread, the needed elements from input matrices $A$ and $B$ are loaded from shared memory, and the $C$ matrix elements are written back to shared memory.
 This results in the following skeleton CUDA code for such matrix-matrix multiplication:

-The above CUDA core code leads to a low flop-over-byte ratio.
+The above CUDA core code leads to a low FLOP-over-byte ratio.
 For example, a typical matrix-matrix multiplication in the MFEM workflow has $m = 25$, $n = 5$ and $k = 4$.
 The total number of bytes loaded and stored to shared memory for the operations in the above code is

 Note that the same input matrix elements in $A$ and $B$ are loaded by multiple threads, and there is no data sharing among the different threads after the shared memory loads.
+The total number of FP64 operations performed is